ushmm/atrocity-prevention-data/README.md

 library(dplyr)
 ```

 I stored the relevant project files in a series of local Google Drive folders.
 You may download all supporting CSV files from the "Data" folder on this GitHub page.
-You may download the auxiliary coding files---in particular, the files related to the Zotero references, the analytic guide, and the practitioner interviews---from the "Auxiliary" folder on this GitHub page.
+You may download the auxiliary coding files---in particular, the files related to the analytic guide and the practitioner interviews---from the "Auxiliary" folder on this GitHub page.

 ## Guide to files in Data folder